 We offer acute inpatient evaluations and treatments for most patients admitted to the hospital upon a physician order.

-Additionally, our 20 bed Inpatient Rehabilitation Facility, in the East Pavilion, 4th floor provides comprehensive and individualized Physical, Occupational, Speech and Music therapy from a dedicated team of therapists to those patients who require additional rehab and medical oversight prior to returning home.
+Additionally, our 20 bed Inpatient Rehabilitation Facility, in the East Pavilion, fourth floor provides comprehensive and individualized Physical, Occupational, Speech and Music therapy from a dedicated team of therapists to those patients who require additional rehab and medical oversight prior to returning home.
 MoBap’s Joint Center located in the West Pavilion is also covered by a dedicated team from the therapy department.
 Therapists are involved in the planning, preparation, and after care all directed by your orthopedist to offer our patients a coordinated plan for joint replacement surgery success.

 Physical Therapy — Physical therapists are licensed professionals trained in providing therapeutic interventions that help restore function, relieve pain, improve mobility and prevent or limit permanent physical disabilities.
 Physical therapists focus on lower extremity strengthening, balance and transfer training, bed mobility, gross motor and coordination skill, and walking or wheelchair propulsion to improve your independence and safety.